 The DAA monitors the payments made and ceases dividends to ZZZ Loans Ltd after 40 weeks, in order to ensure that they are not paid more than 100c in the dollar.

-7.4 Examples of corroboration might include: a review of the prices of similar properties listed for sale, the red book value of a vehicle, the administrators own personal knowledge.
-Depending on the circumstances of the case, some of these examples might not be appropriate in a specific case.
+6.4 Examples of corroboration may include but are not limited to: a review of the prices of similar properties listed for sale, the red book value of a vehicle, the administrators own personal knowledge.

-7.5 An example of how the explanatory statement should be completed follows in figures 1 and 2.
+6.5 For an example of how the explanatory statement should be completed, see figure 1.

 Figure 1: Section C of the explanatory statement